eathren/ZeGraph/README.md

-# VGraph
+# ZeGraph

 ## Overview

-`VGraph` is a versatile React component designed for rendering interactive graphs using HTML5 Canvas.
+`ZeGraph` is a versatile React component designed for rendering interactive graphs using HTML5 Canvas.
 It features dynamic visualization of nodes and edges, and comes with built-in support for zooming, panning, and layouts, making it ideal for applications requiring graphical representations of networks systems with the immediate rendering system for performant graphs.

 ## Features